Click OK to log in and restart your reservation.

 International fax: 480-693-2759

 Certain refund requests cannot be accommodated in the time frames discussed above.
-For example, refunds for lost tickets must be held for 90 days to ensure that they are not found and used.
-Tickets with adjustments (for example, a customer buys a First Class ticket but actually travels in the main or coach cabin) require that we verify the itinerary and class of service flown, and this can take up to 45 days.
-Tickets purchased through a wholesaler that include non air portions cannot be processed as they are handled by the tour provider.
-Tickets that were purchased outside the U.S. require special handling because we must ensure that currency conversion rates are calculated correctly.
+Tickets with adjustments (for example, a customer buys a First Class ticket but actually travels in the main cabin) require that we verify the itinerary and class of service flown.
+Travel on another airline or tickets that were purchased outside the U.S. require special handling and can take up to 45 days.

 Refunds for credit card purchases will be made only to the credit card account.
-Service charges are collected for some refunds (e.g., lost tickets).
+Service charges are collected for some refunds.

 To ensure a prompt refund, you must submit all required documentation and information, including: